-There are many promises from God I’m still waiting on.
-By promises, I mean assurances that God has given me personally.
+There are many personal promises from God I’m still waiting on.
 Words I’m holding onto in faith.
 Things God told me He would do sometime in the future.
 Some of them are big things, things that are much bigger than me.

 But some of them are just about me.

-Those personal promises are usually the hardest to hold onto because if they don’t come true, I’m the only one who will be affected.
+Those personal promises are usually the hardest for me to believe because if they don’t come true, I’m the only one who will be affected.
 Just little ole me.
 They seem the most likely to have been misheard.
 Because mightn’t I have just wanted to hear God say that instead of actually hearing it?

 Well, recently, one of those personal promises was fulfilled.
 Actually, it wasn’t even a promise.
 It was a mere request I made of God.
 But I put it in the promise category because God was the one who prompted me to ask.